-Compliance with the MRDL is based on the highest running annual average (RAA), not any single residual result.
+1 Compliance with the MRDL is based on the highest running annual average (RAA), not any single residual result.

-Samples are collected at customer kitchen or bathroom taps.
+2 Samples are collected at customer kitchen or bathroom taps.
 Residences considered to be at highest risk for corrosion are selected for sampling (i.e., those with lead and copper in internal plumbing, based on specific EPA tiering criteria and available home construction details from county web sites).
 The number of homes sampled is based on population served by the water system.
 This testing is done every three years.
+The 90th percentile for the your water system exceeds the AL for copper.
+We will be working with the DOH to install corrosion control.

-2022 WATER QUALITY
+2022 WATER QUALITY (Continued)

-(Continued)